 And because chemicals found in marijuana can also make their way into a mother’s breast milk – and stay there for several days – physicians advise against cannabis use while breastfeeding.

 It’s important to discuss all marijuana use, both medical and recreational use, with both your primary care physician and your OB/GYN.

 If you are pregnant and need relief from morning sickness, schedule an appointment with a Kelsey-Seybold OB/GYN today.
 We can help you feel better – safely.

-Dr. Karram is an OB/GYN specialist at Kelsey-Seybold’s Pasadena Clinic and Clear Lake Clinic.
+Dr. Mariana Karram is an OB/GYN specialist at Kelsey-Seybold’s Pasadena Clinic and Clear Lake Clinic.
 Her clinical interests include maternal mental health, general obstetrics, minimally invasive gynecologic surgery, and management of abnormal Pap tests.